mourendxu/TD-OpenCV3TOP/README.md

 ## How Does It Work?

-- Once face(s) has been detected, the detection results are passed out via **Info Dat AND Pixel Packing**.
+- Once face(s) has been detected, the detection results are then passed out via **Info Dat AND Pixel Packing**.
 Results are packed into the output frame (RGBA32Float) in the following manner:

 - In the output frame, the 1st Pixel's R contains how many faces have been detected.

-- I then use the RGBA channels of the subsequent pixels to store (x, y, width, height) of the detected face(s), in the order that they have been detected.
+- We then use the RGBA channels of the subsequent pixels to store (x, y, width, height) of the detected face(s), in the order that they have been detected.

 - There is a Sanity Check toggle that let's you see exactly what the detector sees. *This feature is only available on Windows.*

-- If no face was found, the first pixel will be 0 across the board.
+- If no face was found, the first pixel will be 0, across its RGBA channels.

-Please check Greg Finger's demo Touchdesigner project to see how to use this C++ TOP.
-AGAIN, you WILL NEED a Commercial or Pro license if you are working with the Stable branch of Touchdesigner.
+Please check Greg Finger's demo Touchdesigner project to see how to use this custom operator.

 ## Additional Notes
 We have exposed most of the parameters of the detectMulti call as custom parameters.
 Min and Max search sizes have been expressed as a ratio in relation to the input height.
 You can drop an Info CHOP down to see the exact size of each in pixels.